 - Are there things in our society and laws which are in opposition to our beliefs as Catholics?
 What are they?

 - How can we work within our political system to make our government reflect our Catholic faith?

-Challenge for the Caesar vs. God Lesson Plan
+Challenge for the Lesson Plan on Citizenship

 This week, think about something in our government or society which you would like to see change.
 If you have time, spend some time researching the topic and learning the facts.
 Then commit to pray every day for God’s will to be done for that issue.
 And if appropriate, write to your government officials and express your views on the issue.

 Themes for the Lesson Plan on Citizenship